 Cheers to the newlyweds!
 You’ve gone through months (or maybe even years!) of preparation for the big day, and the wedding turned out to be even more fantastic than you imagined.
-Now that the wedding cake has been consumed and all the wedding gifts opened, it’s time to get serious and start planning that prosperous life you and your partner envisioned.
+Now that the wedding cake has been consumed and all the wedding gifts opened, it’s time to start planning that prosperous life you and your partner envisioned.

 To get your married life off to a good start, make sure that you and your spouse take note of these things.

-1. Start Getting Rid of Debt
+✔️ Start Getting Rid of Debt

-Beautiful weddings are so romantic, but weddings cost a lot, too.
+Everyone loves weddings—but they cost a lot.
 You may have taken out a wedding loan to achieve your dream wedding, and that’s okay.
-Just remember that it’s great to start married life with zero debt.
+Just make sure you’re regularly paying it off.

-If you have any credit card debt, take steps to reduce or eliminate it, especially since interest payments can be significant and can be a drag on your finances.
+As much as possible, settle it fully before making another major purchase or investment.
+Plus, if you have any credit card debt, take steps to reduce or eliminate it, especially since interest payments can accumulate and drag your finances down.

-2. Set Your Investment Goals
+✔️ Set Your Investment Goals

-Is it to retire in 25 years?
-Or is it to have enough funds for your future kids to go to college?
+For instance, do you want to retire in 25 years?
+Or do you want to save enough funds for your future kids to go to college?
 Whatever it is, you both should be on the same page when it comes to your investment goals.

-5. Determine Your Investment Risk Appetite
+✔️ Determine Your Investment Risk Appetite

 Risk appetite is the amount of risk and type of investment you're willing to accept.
 It’s different from risk tolerance, which is the specific maximum risk you can take when making an investment.
 Your risk appetite and risk tolerance make up your risk profile.